innertrends/Labs/ApiClients/Compass-Js/README.md

      by using this method, all the subsequent log request will be bound to this user To cancel the identity for the next log event the "no_identity" event must be called:
      ```  _itl.log("no_dentity"); ```
-     note: the "_identity" special key, from the event_data, will overwrite the for the current request the globally set user
+     note: the "_identity" special key, from the event_data, will overwrite  for the current request the globally set user

  To query the logs database you must use the "stream" method   which accepts 1 parameter: